-The Simplex Heritage Copper Tea Kettles have been made in England for more than 100 years.
+The Simplex Kettle has been made in England for more than 100 years.
 The manufacturing began in 1903, which interestingly enough, coincides with the serving of noontime tea at the Ritz.

 This was also during the Edwardian period of Great Britain (1901-1910) when the reign of King Edward VII introduced a style that was greatly impacted by the arts and by European fashions.
 Each one is individually handmade with time-honored details, sticking to the old Edwardian ways.
 Because of this, each tea kettle turns out with its uniqueness and personality.

 Luckily, copper is a metal that can pretty much be manipulated like clay when it is heated at maximum temperatures.
 So starting with just a simple, flat, round piece of copper, the artist (or Craftsman) can spin that metal disc at very intense high speeds, and by using special tools called mandrels, he can mold the metal and form the base.

 The beautiful and perfectly shaped spout is intertwined with the base in a manner that guarantees a perfect pour without annoying drips.